salt-labs/docs/content/tutorials/carvel/packages/author/hard/structure.md

 Don't worry too much about understanding the layout early on, we will be filling it out as we go along.

-- Create a tutories folder and change into it.
+- Create a tutorial folder and change into it.
 This is where we will be working from.

 {{< tabs "structure-rootdir" >}}